grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 - `userAgent` - details about the browser version, operating system, device type and other things
 - `language` - preferred language of the user.
 Usually this is language of the browser UI
 - `brands` - brands of the browser and its significant version numbers
-- `windowWidth` - height of the layout viewport
+- `viewportWidth` - height of the layout viewport
-- `windowHeight` - width of the layout viewport
+- `viewportHeight` - width of the layout viewport

 ### Page